A guitar tuning and ‘A Safe House for Dmitri’

-I have been amused to find that ‘the vaults’ (as they are always referred to in music magazines) have yielded a few unfinished songs or songs I’d completely forgotten about – and so I’ve set about finishing them.
-This has been entertaining.
-For one light-hearted Eddie Cochran type song called ‘Electric Guitars Are From Mars’ I found myself completing a lyric by carefully considering Fender’s chart of vintage guitar colours.
+I have been amused to find that ‘the vaults’ (as referred to in music magazines) have yielded a few unfinished songs or songs I’d completely forgotten about – and so I’ve set about finishing them.
+For one light-hearted Eddie Cochran type song called ‘Electric Guitars Are From Mars’ I completed a lyric by considering Fender’s chart of vintage guitar colours.

 I’ve also written a new finger-picked guitar instrumental in the style of those I released on my 2013 album Atlantic Canticles (which you can download from amazon).
 For a year now one of my acoustic guitars has been in the tuning DADEBE – which I found referred to in a book on Nick Drake.
-I’ve found this tuning – which is a bit of a hybrid since it does not make a straightforward open chord – yields some inspiring sounds.
+I’ve found this tuning – a hybrid since it does not make an open major or minor chord – yields inspiring sounds.
 I wrote a song in it first.
-Playing around with it recently I came up with an idea which reminded me of a musical idea in the slow movement of Shostakovich’s Fifth Symphony.
-So I used that as a focus for the general atmosphere and hence the title: ‘A Safe House for Dimitri’.
+Playing around with it recently I came up with an idea which reminded me of a phrase in the slow movement of Shostakovich’s Fifth Symphony.
+So I used that as a focus for the piece’s atmosphere and hence the title: ‘A Safe House for Dmitri’.
 So much of Shostakovich’s life was lived in a state of fear, not knowing if the Party was about to send him to the Gulags … or worse.
-(Read Ian MacDonald’s rivetting The New Shostakovich to find out more).
+(Read Ian MacDonald’s rivetting The New Shostakovich for more).
 I hope to make this piece available on audio and tablature.
-I liked the idea of imagining him in a place of safety.
+I liked imagining the composer in a place of safety.